LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/exercises.rst

    Username: your_username
    Password: your_token

-Some users question the need for a PAT, since it looks like yet another password they have to remember.
-Rather than diving into the lengthy debate and justification, we'll focus on the main point: GitHub requires a PAT or similar token.
+Some users question the need for a PAT, since it looks like another password they have to remember.
+Rather than diving into a lengthy debate and justification, we'll focus on the main point: *GitHub requires a PAT or similar token*.
 The platform is incredibly helpful, and we want to use it, so we'll follow their advice.

-GitHub provides detailed instructions for setting up your PAT.
+GitHub provides detailed instructions for setting up your PAT, so we will use their documentation.
 Follow steps 1 - 9 for `Creating a Token <https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token>`__ carefully.

 **Tips**:

 #.
-The checkboxes in step 7 allow you to select which actions you're allowed
+The checkboxes in step 7 select the actions you're allowed to perform from
-   to perform from the command line (terminal).
-For now, select the *repo* option.
+   the command line (terminal).
+For now, just choose the *repo* option.

    There's no harm in selecting more options, but you won't need any of them for this course.